-Given the limited number of suppliers for our delivery technology and drug substance, we developed cGMP capabilities and processes for the manufacture of patisiran formulated bulk drug product for late stage clinical use and commercial supply.
-During 2015, we scaled our cGMP manufacturing capacity for ONPATTRO and believe we have adequate resources to supply our commercial needs.
+Given the limited number of suppliers for our delivery technology and drug substance, we developed cGMP capabilities and processes for the manufacture of patisiran formulated bulk drug product for late-stage clinical use and commercial supply.
+During 2015, we scaled our cGMP manufacturing capacity for ONPATTRO and believe we have adequate resources to supply our drug product commercial needs.
 In addition, as noted above, we are developing our own capabilities to manufacture drug substance for clinical and commercial use.
 In developing these manufacturing capabilities by building our own manufacturing facilities, we have incurred substantial expenditures, and expect to incur significant additional expenditures in the future.
 In addition, the construction and qualification of our drug substance facility is a lengthy process to complete and there are many risks inherent in the construction of a new facility that could result in delays and additional costs, including the need to obtain access to necessary equipment and third-party technology, if any.
 Also, we have had to, and will likely need to continue to, hire and train qualified employees to staff our facilities.
 We do not currently have a second source of supply for patisiran formulated bulk drug product.
-If we are unable to manufacture sufficient quantities of material or if we encounter problems with our facilities in the future, we may also need to secure alternative suppliers of patisiran formulated bulk drug substance, and such alternative suppliers may not be available, or we may be unable to enter into agreements with them on reasonable terms and in a timely manner.
-Any delay or setback in the manufacture of ONPATTRO could impede ongoing commercial supply, which could significantly impact our revenues and operating results.
+If we are unable to manufacture sufficient quantities of material or if we encounter problems with our facilities in the future, we may also need to secure alternative suppliers of patisiran formulated bulk drug product and drug substance, and such alternative suppliers may not be available, or we may be unable to enter into agreements with them on reasonable terms and in a timely manner.
+Given our dependence on a limited number of CMOs to supply drug substance for our commercial products and clinical candidates, and our dependence on our own facility to produce patisiran formulated bulk drug product, any delay in supply caused by the COVID-19 pandemic, in particular at Agilent or at our own facilities, could impact our ability to procure sufficient supplies for ONPATTRO and GIVLAARI, and the development of our product candidates could also be delayed.
+Any delay or setback in the manufacture of ONPATTRO or GIVLAARI could impede ongoing commercial supply, which could significantly impact our revenues and operating results.
+In addition, to the extent we or our partners rely on CMOs outside of the U.S. to supply drug substance for our product candidates, any delays or disruptions in supply caused by the COVID-19 pandemic could have a material adverse impact on the research and development activities and potential commercialization of our or our partners' product candidates.

-The manufacturing process for ONPATTRO and any other products that we may develop, including givosiran, is subject to the FDA and foreign regulatory authority approval process and we will need to meet, and will need to contract with CMOs who can meet, all applicable FDA and foreign regulatory authority requirements on an ongoing basis.
-In addition, if we receive the necessary regulatory approval for any product candidate, including givosiran, we also expect to rely on third parties, including potentially our commercial collaborators, to produce materials required for commercial supply.
+The manufacturing process for ONPATTRO, GIVLAARI and any other products that we may develop, including lumasiran, is subject to the FDA and foreign regulatory authority approval process and we will need to meet, and will need to contract with CMOs who can meet, all applicable FDA and foreign regulatory authority requirements on an ongoing basis.
+In addition, if we receive the necessary regulatory approval for any product candidate, we also expect to rely on third parties, including potentially our commercial collaborators, to produce materials required for commercial supply.
 We may experience difficulty in obtaining adequate manufacturing capacity for our needs and the needs of our collaborators, who we have, in some instances, the obligation to supply.
-If we are unable to obtain or maintain CMOs for our product candidates, or to do so on commercially reasonable terms, we may not be able to successfully develop and commercialize our products.
+If we are unable to obtain or maintain CMOs for our product candidates and/or our marketed products, or to do so on commercially reasonable terms, we may not be able to successfully develop and commercialize our products.